 What is your favorite way to prepare eggplant?
 Did you ever try guac’ with blue cheese before?
 If you have any comments or thoughts, let us know in the comments below!

-PS: This recipe is inspired by the idea that eggplant shares chemical flavor compounds with blue cheese, avocado, walnuts and corn.
+PS: This recipe is inspired by the idea that eggplant shares chemical flavor compounds with blue cheese, avocado, walnuts, and corn.
 That’s why they work so well together.
-Check out James Briscione’s book The Flavor Matrix on food pairing if you are interesting in digging deeper into this!
+Check out James Briscione’s book The Flavor Matrix on food pairing if you are interested in digging deeper into this!